Tocard/documentation/docs/streamr-network/streamr-network.md

 ---

 # What is the Streamr Network
 The Streamr Network is a peer-to-peer network for publishing and subscribing to data in real-time.
-Applications use it for _decentralized messaging_, for example sharing data across applications or broadcasting information to large audiences.
+Applications use it for _decentralized messaging_, for example sharing data across applications or broadcasting real-time state changes to large audiences.
 The decentralized nature of the system makes the data transport scalable, robust, secure, tamper proof, and censorship resistant.

 The Streamr Network consists of _nodes_ that interconnect peer-to-peer using the Streamr protocol.
 Together, the nodes in the Network form a topic-based publish-subscribe messaging system.
 Topics in this messaging system are called streams.
 The job of the Network is to deliver published streams of messages to all subscribers of that stream.

 The Streamr Network is a building block for decentralized applications - a message transport middleware, enabling any number of parties to distribute or exchange information without directly coupling or relying on a central server to broker data.
-Read more about various use cases.

-All of the data in the [Streamr network](usage/streamr-network.md) is contained inside individual streams.
-The data may originate, for example from machines on the factory floor, sensors in a smart city, in-house databases or systems, or from commercial streaming data feeds.
+All of the data in the Streamr network is contained inside individual [streams](../usage/Streams/creating-streams.md).
+The data may originate, for example from your app, machines on the factory floor, sensors in a smart city, in-house databases or systems, or from commercial streaming data feeds.

 For further reading, checkout the [light paper](https://streamr.network/lightpaper) and [Network white paper](https://streamr.network/network-whitepaper).